DanteAlonsoHT/tic_tac_toe_ruby/README.md

 ---

-1. Type player_1 name, it will use 'X' symbol in the game.
+1. Type _player_1 name_, it will use the **'X'** symbol in the game.
-2. Type player_2 name, it will use 'O' symbol in the game.
+2. Type _player_2 name_, it will use the **'O'** symbol in the game.
-3. The game will show you who starts, must use a number between (1..9) available in the game, don't repeat them until finish the current match.
+3. The game will show you who starts, **must use a number between (1..9)** available in the game, don't repeat them until finish the current match.
-4. The first one who places at first 3 Xs / 3 Os in a vertical, horizontal or diagonal row will win the game.
+4. The first one who places at first 3 Xs / 3 Os in a vertical, horizontal, or diagonal row will win the game.

 ## Built With 🔨